gitaaronc/autohubpp/README.md

  - Documentation
  - configuration class to hold settings such as serial port.
 Currently settings are stored in "include/config.hpp"

-You must have all the the required dependencies to compile autohubpp.
+You must have all the the required dependencies to compile autohubpp.<br/>
-First ensure you have at least version 1.55 of the boost libraries installed. apt-get install libboost-all-dev<br/>
+First ensure you have at least version 1.55 of the boost libraries installed.<br/>

-I recommend creating a dev directory and cloning the following repositories into it.
+<b>apt-get install libboost-all-dev</b><br/>

-ie:<br/>
+It's recommended to create a dev directory and clone the following repositories into it.
 ```
 -dev
 --restbed